By Doug Noland

 In the near-term, central banking is about to turn a lot more difficult.
 All this QE in the face of rising bond yields and general uncertainty will stoke inflation fears.
 Already, the surge of liquidity into equities is drawing funds from fixed income, while exacerbating general flow instability.
 Liquidity flooding into king dollar exacerbates EM fragilities.
 Increasingly apparent EM trouble then spurs more flows into hot “Core” securities.
 “Melt-up” stuff.
 Do central banks come to view QE as destabilizing for inflation expectations and overall market speculation and flows?
 Or do they see the backdrop as too risky to begin reining in global monetary stimulus, again turning their backs on increasingly dangerous speculative excess?
 Might views begin to diverge, a likely scenario that would usher in a less straightforward – and less market-comforting – policymaking paradigm.

 A few weeks back I argued the case for Peak Monetary Stimulus.
 This week it’s Past Peak “Global Savings Glut.”
-I suspect liquidity conditions worldwide will react poorly to any retreat from global QE.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+I suspect liquidity conditions worldwide will react poorly to any retreat from global QE.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.